ZacharyPatten/Towel/README.md

 "It's a tough galaxy.
 If you want to survive, you've gotta know... where your towel is." - Ford Prefect

-Towel is a C# .Net Standard libary intended to add much needed functionality that is missing in C# as well as redesign some aspects to bring the language up to modern standards.
+Towel is a C# .Net Standard libary intended to add core functionality that is missing in the language and to make advanced programming topics as clean and simple as possible.

 | Topic | Info |
 | :---    | :--- |